-Let us take you through the process of installing and fitting your sliding doors, step by step, so you can have the wardrobe of your dreams in no time at all.
+Let us take you through the process of installing and fitting your made to measure sliding doors, step by step, so you can have the wardrobe of your dreams in no time at all.

 Many people forget to include steps like measuring up the available space, and don’t take interior tower units into consideration, but if you bear all this in mind, the process can be done easily and efficiently.

 How to Measure up for Sliding Wardrobe Doors

 The first thing you need to do is measure your space.
 This is vital and will save you time when choosing and then fitting your sliding doors.
 The more information you can give a design consultant, the better advice you will receive on which doors and finishes will best compliment the room.

 - Firstly, use a spirit level to ascertain how level both the ceiling, floorand walls are.

 - Measure the depth of the opening, making sure you allow 620mm for your total wardrobe depth (where the interior features will sit).
 It also worth thinking about what type of interior system you want to go with.
 Whether you pick a tower unit, a storage kit or both, you will need to mention this to a showroom consultant as they could affect which wardrobe doors to opt for

 - Next, measure the height in three locations across the space where your wardrobes will sit (each end and the middle).
 Making sure to take the smallest measurement so the wardrobe fits the whole space

 - Measure the width at the top and the bottom of the opening